csasl/yoga_app/README.md

 so created an out of time exception to alert the user that all the time has been assigned.
 It is caught in the PoseAdder class of the GUI.

-The removePose method throws an empty sequence exception if there are no poses in the sequence, this is handled in the PoseManager class in the GUI.

 **Phase 4 Task 3**